lensapp/lens/docs/extensions/capabilities/common-capabilities.md

 ### Status Bar Items

-An extension can register custom icons/texts to a status bar area.
+This extension can register custom icons and text to a status bar area.

 ``` typescript
 import React from "react";